p-sto/design_patterns/patterns/5_Abstract_Factory/description.md

  - medium
  - big

-Small will work only with 5 speed manual gearbox, medium with 6 speed manual while biggest engine will be available with either 6 speed manual or 7 speed automatic.
+Small one will work only with 5 speed manual gearbox, medium with 6 speed manual while biggest engine will be available either with 6 speed manual or 7 speed automatic.

 As it's shown, some objects (engine types and transmission) can only work together